drkshitiz/2020-04-11_web_development_git_html_python_django/readme.md

 ## github-pages for deploying html pages
 - Go to github repository.
-- create new repository your-username.github.io, which will serves as your url.
+- create new repository your-username.github.io, which will serve as your url.